MichaelXF/js-confuser/README.md

 ## Potential Issues

 - 1. String Encoding can corrupt files.
-Disabled `stringEncoding` manually if this happens.
+Disable `stringEncoding` manually if this happens.
 - 2. Dead Code can bloat file size.
 Reduce or disable `deadCode`.

 ## Bug report